IIIF/api/source/extension/georef/index.md

 ### 2.1 Georeferencing

 Georeferencing is the process of mapping internal coordinates of an image to geographic coordinates.
-For the purposes of this extension, references to _IIIF resource_ equate to a IIIF Presentation API [Canvas](https://iiif.io/api/presentation/3.0/#53-canvas) or [Image Service](https://iiif.io/api/presentation/3.0/#service).
-To qualify for georeferencing, the IIIF resource must include one or more regions that can be mapped to geographic coordinates, such as cartographic material, aerial photographs, archaeological drawings, and building plans.
+For the purposes of this extension, references to _IIIF resource_ equates to a IIIF Presentation API [Canvas](https://iiif.io/api/presentation/3.0/#53-canvas) or [Image Service](https://iiif.io/api/presentation/3.0/#service).
+To qualify for georeferencing, the IIIF resource must include one or more regions that can be mapped to geographic coordinates such as cartographic material, aerial photographs, archaeological drawings, and building plans.
 In this specification, each of these regions is called a _map_.

 In order to be georeferenced with a single Georeference Annotation, the image information of the IIIF resource must be accessible with a single, continuous cartesian coordinate system.
 This is why a Georeferencing Annotation can be used to georeference a Canvas or Images Service, but not a [Manifest](https://iiif.io/api/presentation/3.0/#52-manifest) or [Range](https://iiif.io/api/presentation/3.0/#54-range).
 To georeference a Manifest or Range, multiple Georeference Annotations are needed, one for each Canvas or Image Service in the Manifest or Range.